LSSTScienceCollaborations/StackClub/README.md

 ## More About This Project

-Following a successful LSSTC "Enabling Science" proposal, we put together a 3-phase plan, which you can read about in more detail [here](https://docs.google.com/document/d/103kzjOklSUWo5MJP9B-EsnAdO7V6bstTC_mzBvd0NIk/edit#).
+The Stack Club was established as part of a successful LSSTC "Enabling Science" proposal.
+You can read about our original 3-phase plan [here](https://docs.google.com/document/d/103kzjOklSUWo5MJP9B-EsnAdO7V6bstTC_mzBvd0NIk/edit#).
 Phase 0 involved collecting existing tutorials and identifying potential club members from around the LSST Science Collaborations.
 Then, in Phase 1 (late May 2018 to mid August 2018) we worked together in a small group to turn a subset of those existing "seed" tutorials into community-maintained Jupyter notebooks, for display at the August LSST 2018 Project and Community Workshop (PCW) in Tucson.
 At that meeting, we opened up to a larger group of LSST science collaboration members, extending and spinning off the initial set of notebooks.
 We met once a week through Fall 2018, defining about 20 projects, and producing 11 tutorial notebooks for community use.
 In fall 2018 the Stack Club had about 20 active participants.